D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 [Multilingual Evidence Retrieval, Ranking and Natural Language Inference](https://arxiv.org/pdf/2012.08919.pdf)

 Requires up to 3Gb RAM.
-Tested on MacOS Big Sur and Ubuntu18.04 64-bitX86.
 Fine-tuned models will be downloaded from S3.

 To cite:
 ```